ADHD and Fertility: Is There a Link?

 Difficulty getting to sleep

-You don’t have to have all of the symptoms, a majority would be enough.
-In acupuncture, we would nourish the Blood, tonify the Spleen and nourish Kidney Yin.
-We would also calm the spirit and work on emotional blocks with meditation.
+You don’t have to have all of the symptoms: a majority would be enough.
+In acupuncture, our treatments involve nourishing the Blood and Kidney Yin and tonifying the Spleen.
+We also look to calm the spirit and work on emotional blocks with meditation.
+If you want to know more, I’m always happy to offer information on the treatments at my acupuncture clinic in Wolverhampton.

 Hyperactivity ADHD and Fertility